U-hamza/memos-ecs/README.md

 ## Dockerfile optimisation

 My final image is approximately 40 MB.
 By using a multi-stage build, I removed the Node.js and Go build environments from the production image and used Alpine as the runtime base.
-Compared with the kind of 1 GB-plus image a single-stage build could produce, this drastically reduces the image size.
+Compared with the 1 GB-plus image a single-stage build could produce, this drastically reduces the image size.

 | Dockerfile approach                        | Estimated image size | Why                                                                  |